This post may include affiliate links.

 And it also has to be something that we experience flow in.
-Something we can sit for hours with time passing and not even know about it.
+Something we can sit for hours with time passing and not even knows about it.

 Many people say life is short, but it doesn’t feel that way when you’re at work watching the clock!

 It’s packed full of examples and things to do.
 Whether you want to move up in the ranks or find a side hustle.
 It’s all in there.

-So if you’re at a point where you realise you want a change but don’t actually know what you enjoy doing.
+So if you’re at a point where you realise you want a change but don’t know what you enjoy doing.
 This is a great place to start.

 If there is any book that can motivate you that any idea is worth a try, it’s The $100 Startup.

-It also introduced the word “micro business” which changed my whole perspective on working for yourself.
+It also introduced the word “micro business”, which changed my perspective on working for yourself.

-The idea of the “entrepreneur”, used to carry with it a notion of lots of money.
-But here Chris gives examples of people that have achieved great incomes, and incomes that allow them to be comfortable.
+The idea of the “entrepreneur” used to carry a notion of lots of money.
+But here, Chris gives examples of people that have achieved high incomes and incomes that allow them to be comfortable.

 All the way from $50,000 to in the millions.

 But that’s just the point.
 He reminds us that whatever we do, we have to earn enough to be comfortable.

 And the best part of his book is literally FULL of examples of people who achieved this without any special skills or privilege.

-He gathered so much data and made sure it was from people who started with nothing.
-And who created businesses out of problems that they needed solved themselves.
+He gathered so much data and ensured it was from people who started with nothing.
+And who created businesses out of problems that they needed to solve themselves.

 So it’s also a great way to get into a “what’s not being solved” mindset.